PerisicJere/PANlab/README.md

 ![CT-BERT bar chart](images/MCC_covid-twitter-bert-v2.png)
 ### Model for named entity recognition (NER)
 - Meta-Llama-3-8B-Instruct
-#### Idea, and challenges
+#### Idea and challenges
 - Trying to get the best results with prompt engineering
-- I think the F1 score is not fair representation of the models accuracy
+- I think the F1 score is not a fair representation of the model's accuracy
-- Current prompt implemented is the one that performed the best
+- The current prompt implemented is the one that performed the best
 #### Usage
 ```bash
 python3 NER-Llama/models/Lama3_ner_en.py
 ```
-- After the model is finished run this command
+- After the model is finished, run this command
 ```bash
 python3 NER-Llama/eval/cosines.py
 ```
-- To evaluate your model run
+- To evaluate your model, run
 ```bash
 python3 NER-Llama/eval/evaluate.py
 ```